crpietschmann/portfolio/_posts/2007-03-13-my-top-10-tech-netcasts-(podcasts).markdown

 These podcasts generally provide me with just as much listening as I have time for.
 However, I am always looking for more good quality podcasts to add to my list.
 If you know of any others, please post them in the comments.

-<STRONG>UPDATE 3/15:  </STRONG>I also listen to <A href="http://twit.tv">TWIT (This Week In Tech)</A> regularly.
+**UPDATE 3/15:  **I also listen to <A href="http://twit.tv">TWIT (This Week In Tech)</A> regularly.
 I don't know how I missed adding it to the list.
 I guess, the title of the post should now be "My Top 11 Tech Netcasts".